medialab/xan/docs/cmd/explode.md

 Explode CSV rows into multiple ones by splitting selected cell using the pipe character ("|") or any separator given to the --sep flag.

-This is conceptually the inverse of the "implode" command.
+This command is conceptually the inverse of the "implode" command.

 For instance the following CSV: